fluxy-code28/kubernetes_installation_docker/README.md

 # Make sure to copy the join command
 sudo kubeadm init --apiserver-advertise-address=<control_plane_ip> --cri-socket unix:///var/run/cri-dockerd.sock  --pod-network-cidr=192.168.0.0/16

-# Use below command if the node network is 192.168.x.x
+# Or Use below command if the node network is not 192.168.x.x
 sudo kubeadm init --apiserver-advertise-address=<control_plane_ip> --cri-socket unix:///var/run/cri-dockerd.sock  --pod-network-cidr=10.244.0.0/16

 # Copy your join command and keep it safe.